In this Article

 Lab-made progesterone is used to imitate the functions of the progesterone released by the ovaries.

-, depression, breast discomfort or enlargement, PMS-like syndrome, altered menstrual cycles, irregular bleeding, and other side effects.
+edema), fatigue, acne, drowsiness or insomnia, allergic skin rashes, hives, fever, headache, depression, breast discomfort or enlargement, premenstrual syndrome (PMS)-like symptoms, altered menstrual cycles, irregular bleeding, and other side effects.

 Special Precautions & Warnings:Pregnancy and breast-feeding: Intravaginal progesterone gel is LIKELY SAFE when used as part of infertility treatment.
 However, progesterone is LIKELY UNSAFE when used during pregnancy for any other purpose.

 There is not enough reliable information about the safety of taking progesterone if you are breast-feeding.
 Stay on the safe side and avoid use.